mythaxis/mythaxis.github.io/content/issue-31/TipDiebæcksMenthaBWild.md

 showAuthorFooter: true
 copyright: '© Marc Phillips 2022 All Rights Reserved'

 description: "There's a theme in US culture about survivalism, about defending what's yours, from other citizens or the state itself.
-Marc Phillips' story seems to be one man's oral recounting of just such a future-history, but it might be the exact the opposite of that, in one sense at least."
+Marc Phillips' story seems to be one man's oral recounting of just such a future-history, but it might be the exact opposite of that, in one sense at least."

 image: images/TipDiebaeck.jpg
 imageCopyright: "The title picture was created using [Midjourney](https://www.midjourney.com/home/), the AI image generator."